DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 ﻿## Part 2 - Learning to Listen | Ch.
-04 - She knows something we don't
+04 - It felt right

 Mill-4 sat on the city's edge like a broken tooth.